Mohd-Abdul-Rafay/small-object-detection-visdrone/README.md

-# Small Object Detection in Dense UAV Imagery
-### Structured Ablation of YOLOv8-L on VisDrone2019-DET
+# Small Object Detection in Dense UAV Imagery: Structured Ablation of YOLOv8-L on VisDrone2019-DET

 This repository presents a structured experimental study on improving small-object detection performance in dense UAV scenes using YOLOv8-L.